By Charles Morgan and Hubert Walker for CoinWeek …..

 The 1969 quarter, on the other hand, does not come nice.
 It’s likely that most collectors have never seen one in MS-65 or better.
 The typical 1969 quarter grades MS-63 or MS-64 with the occasional MS-65 popping up here and there.
 A technical MS-66 coin is scarce, and an attractive MS-66 is doubly scarce.
 In MS-67?
 Forget it.

 If you want our advice as to where the greatest yield spread of investment versus return is, it would be in hunting out quality coins such as this.
-You will face stiff competition for quality pieces and we are running out time in terms of finding fresh, unsearched mint sets and rolls.
-But your only competition will be clad specialists and certain types of dealers, because for the majority of the hobby, these coins are worth no special consideration.
+You will face stiff competition for quality pieces and we are running out of time in terms of finding fresh, unsearched mint sets and rolls.
+But your only competition will be clad specialists and certain types of dealers because, for the majority of the hobby, these coins are worth no special consideration.

 FLIP OF A COIN:

-With the release of the third and final Batman movie by the wildly-overrated Christopher Nolan, maybe it occurs to you that coins seem to pop up in Batman more frequently than in other comics (with the exception of Scrooge McDuck).
-There are at least two very famous examples: Two-Face's coin and the giant penny in the Batcave.
+With the release of the third and final Batman movie by director Christopher Nolan, maybe it occurs to you that coins seem to pop up in Batman more frequently than in other comics (with the exception of Scrooge McDuck).
+There are at least two very famous examples: Two-Face’s coin and the giant penny in the Batcave.
 Two-Face has used various coins as part of his shtick over the years, most recently a Sac dollar.
-But the first was a double-headed (magician's coin) 1922 Peace dollar, as first seen clearly in Detective Comics #68 (Oct.
-1942).
+But the first was a double-headed (magician’s coin) 1922 Peace dollar, as first seen clearly in Detective Comics #68 (October 1942).
 The giant penny was courtesy of the Penny Plunderer, one of many neglected Batman villains from the Silver Age.
-Both he and the penny first appeared in World's Finest Comics #30 (Sept.-Oct.
+Both he and the penny first appeared in World’s Finest Comics #30 (Sept.-Oct.
 1947).
-On second thought, give Nolan a crack at the Plunderer!
+Maybe give James Gunn a crack at the Plunderer?

 Petry, Sam.
 (August 15, 2012).
 Telephone interview.